givdieri/sh_matching_pub_tweak/README.md

 **!!
 This fork is in development for trying out some semi-streamlined metabarcoding workflow !!
 Please use and [cite the main branch of SH-matching](https://github.com/TU-NHM/sh_matching_pub) if you intend to use this tool!!.**

+Adjustments include:
+-using all available threads
+-usearch11 64 bit version (for large clusters) -replaced some csv dictionaries as they run into field limits

 # SH MATCHING analysis tool

 [![run with singularity](https://img.shields.io/badge/run%20with-singularity-blue?style=flat&logo=singularity)](https://sylabs.io/docs/)